Skip to main content Skip to secondary navigation

 Whether it’s for preparing to apply to a graduate school program, attending the admitted student event for that program after being accepted, or flying out to a job interview, we’ve got you covered.

-• Requests must be submitted for expenses in the academic year within which they occur.
-We cannot reimburse for expenses from a previous academic year, nor can we provide funding for an expense two or three academic years out.
+• Note: We cannot reimburse expenses from a previous academic year, nor can we provide funding for an expense two or three academic years in the future.

 For graduate admission application fees, we need a screenshot of the estimate of the fee or a receipt of purchase along with official documentation that the program does that offer a fee waiver (screenshots or documentation of conversations and/or website language confirming).
 For job interviews, we’ll need to see documentation from your potential employer that travel to the interview is not covered as well as the date(s) of the interview with a receipt or screenshots of the travel estimates (flights, hotels, and rideshares).
 For graduate admission programs, the similar proof that travel expenses are not covered, program registration, and dates of program are required in addition to the flight/travel details and receipts.
 Lastly, for graduate admission tests and preparation, we need proof of the registration for the exam and dates and/or receipts or invoices of the cost of registering for the exam or the test prep materials.
 View infographic